 - 1 teaspoon vanilla extract

 - In a small bowl sift together the flour, baking powder and salt.

-- In a separate bowl, stir together the ricotta cheese, eggs, milk, sugar, orange zest and vanilla until well combined and smooth.
+- In a separate bowl, stir together the ricotta cheese, eggs, milk, sugar, concentrated orange juice, orange zest and vanilla until well combined and smooth.

 - Fold the flour mixture into the ricotta mixture until just combined.